-After our conversation, I was consumed with a thought Harry had impressed upon me: if you want to effect change in a community, understand its values more so than what needs to be fixed.
+After our conversation, I was consumed with a thought Harry had impressed upon me: if you want to affect change in a community, understand its values more so than what needs to be fixed.
 Understanding its values will highlight what needs to change.
 It’s a more proactive approach and shifts our attention and efforts away from demolishing and toward constructing.

 - - What are the values of my community?
 How do they compare with my values as an individual?
 In what instances am I harboring a mindset of demolition?
 A mindset of construction? - -